-This section sets a goal for postsecondary education attainment for Minnesota residents.
+This section sets a goal for postsecondary education and workforce training credential attainment for Minnesota residents.

-The number of Minnesota residents ages 25 to 44 years who hold postsecondary degrees or certificates should be increased to at least 70 percent by 2025.
+The number of Minnesota residents ages 25 to 44 years who hold postsecondary or industry-recognized credentials should be increased to at least 70 percent by 2025.

 The attainment goal in this section is not to the exclusion of any other goals and does not confer a right or create a claim for any person.

 The Office of Higher Education shall work with the state demographer's office to measure progress towards the attainment of the goal specified in subdivision 2.
 The United States Census Bureau data shall be used to calculate the number of individuals in the state who hold a postsecondary degree.
-The Office of Higher Education, demographer's office, and the Department of Employment and Economic Development shall develop a methodology to estimate the number of individuals that hold a certificate awarded by a postsecondary institution as their highest educational credential using data available at the time that the analysis is completed.
+The Office of Higher Education, demographer's office, the Department of Employment and Economic Development, and the Department of Labor and Industry shall develop a methodology to estimate the number of individuals that hold a credential awarded by a postsecondary institution or recognized by an industry authority as their highest credential using data available at the time that the analysis is completed.